intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 * For a kernel that is decorated with `[[sycl::requires()]]`, the compiler will mostly check (at compile time) whether the kernel uses any features that are not listed in the attribute.
-The only case not checked at compile time is when a kernel calls a device function that is defined in a shared library.
-  Therefore, the runtime is responsible for throwing the exception if a kernel's function (defined in a shared library) uses an optional feature that the device does not support.
+However, this check only results in a warning, so the runtime is still responsible for throwing the exception if any of the functions called by the kernel uses an optional feature that the device does not support.

 * For a kernel that is decorated with the `[[sycl::reqd_work_group_size(W)]]` or `[[sycl::reqd_sub_group_size(S)]]` attribute, the exception must be thrown